hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 ### Performance

+As illustrated in **Fig 4**, the CDFVL prototype is typically less performant than PnetCDF for the parallel reading of three-dimensional variables from a CDF-5 file (using hyper-slab selections in HDF5).
+This is to be expected, since the CDFVL contains far fewer optimizations.

 ![](theta-results.png)

-**Fig CCC** *Performance results for the CDFVL prototype, using the `vol_test` benchmark on ALCF Theta.
-The results correspond to the average timing of 10 trials, with each trial using: 2MB per process (2 1MB variables), 1-8 nodes, 32 ppn, and 52 Lustre stripes (8MB stripe size).*
+**Fig 4** *Performance results for the CDFVL prototype, using the `vol_test` benchmark on ALCF Theta.
+The results correspond to the average timing of 10 trials, with each trial using: 2MB per process (2 1MB variables), 1-8 nodes, 32 ppn, and 52 Lustre stripes (8MB stripe size).
+Note that the CDF format is version 5 for these tests.*

 --